-A satellite galaxy can undergo significant mass stripping when it orbits throughout the MW-mass host halo, especially when it is deepest in the host's potential at pericenter, and this drastic loss in the satellite's subhalo mass subsequently can affect its orbit.
-Thus, to better understand the origin of satellites with growing pericenters, including the timescales over which the orbits changed and potential dynamical perturbations near $\dperimin$, we compared the specific angular momentum and DM subhalo mass $200 \Myr$ before and after the minimum pericenter.
-Near $\dperimin$, $\ell$ changed by a much smaller amount ($10 - 20$ per cent) than the change in $\ell$ from the minimum to most recent pericenters ($\approx 40$ per cent).
+A satellite galaxy can undergo significant mass stripping when it orbits throughout the MW-mass host halo, especially when it is deepest in the host's potential at pericentre, and this drastic loss in the satellite's subhalo mass subsequently can affect its orbit.
+Thus, to better understand the origin of satellites with growing pericentres, including the timescales over which the orbits changed and potential dynamical perturbations near $\dperimin$, we compared the specific angular momentum and DM subhalo mass $200 \Myr$ before and after the minimum pericentre.
+Near $\dperimin$, $\ell$ changed by a much smaller amount ($10 - 20$ per cent) than the change in $\ell$ from the minimum to most recent pericentres ($\approx 40$ per cent).
 The fractional mass lost near $\dperimin$ was also minimal ($\lesssim 7$ per cent).
 Thus, in general, the orbital perturbations did not occur just near $\dperimin$, as also apparent in Figure~\ref{fig:torqued_orbits}.

-Finally, we investigated the other orbital properties we presented in the previous figures (total velocity, pericenter lookback times, and the recent pericenter distances) for these sub-samples but find no compelling differences.
-We find no mass dependence to the fractional differences in pericenter distances or times in Figure~\ref{fig:torqued_hist}, so satellites with growing pericenters exist similarly at a range of masses.
-Thus, even though higher-mass satellites experience stronger dynamical friction and have smaller orbital lifetimes, we find no mass dependence to whether or not a satellite has an orbit with growing pericenters.
+Finally, we investigated the other orbital properties we presented in the previous figures (total velocity, pericentre lookback times, and the recent pericentre distances) for these sub-samples but find no compelling differences.
+We find no mass dependence to the fractional differences in pericentre distances or times in Figure~\ref{fig:torqued_hist}, so satellites with growing pericentres exist similarly at a range of masses.
+Thus, even though higher-mass satellites experience stronger dynamical friction and have smaller orbital lifetimes, we find no mass dependence to whether or not a satellite has an orbit with growing pericentres.
 We find no strong correlation of the fractional distance or time metrics with either $\dperimin$, $\dperirec$, or the lookback times that these occurred.
-Unsurprisingly, the fractional difference in pericenter distance increased slightly with earlier $\MWinfall$, given that satellites that orbited for a longer amount of time, had more time to experience changes in their orbits.
+Unsurprisingly, the fractional difference in pericentre distance increased slightly with earlier $\MWinfall$, given that satellites that orbited for a longer amount of time, had more time to experience changes in their orbits.